autoselff/kinnie/README.md

 # Kinnietype
-A simple and minimalist programming language made for game development (Compiles to C++)
+A simple and minimalist programming language dedicated to developing small games (compiles to C++)

 ## Compilation